How Long It Takes to Buy a House: Purchase Timeline

 Pulling a down payment together to buy a house in many parts of the country isn’t as hard as many people think.
 The average down payment on a house is less than 20% (though putting less than 20% down on a conventional loan usually triggers mortgage insurance).

-Conventional loans may call for just 3% down for first-time homebuyers; FHA loans, as little as 3.5% down; and VA and USDA loans, nothing down.
+Conventional loans may call for just 3% down for first-time homebuyers, and FHA loans may need as little as 3.5% down with a 580 credit score.
+VA and U.S. Department of Agriculture loans do not require a minimum down payment.
 (With government loans, mortgage insurance or fees come along for the ride.)

 Low- and moderate-income borrowers can sometimes get down payment assistance through a state or local agency.